 Our context denotes that...

 Volume is a numerical quantity we get when we measure something of interest and use well defined formulas which interleave our measurements into "some" scalar output.
 This scalar (means singular) output is a volume quantity.
-It's a 3-dimensional cubic unit, it defines a 3-dimensional spatial quantity and it is expressed as a singleton value.
+It's a 3-dimensional cubic unit, it defines a 3-dimensional spacial quantity and it is expressed as a singleton value.

 Here we have a drinking glass and we'll use it within this example.
 Now many of us have access to a tumbler and it just so happens that it actually mimics a geometric equal to the cylinder.
 If we wanted to calculate its volume, we need two input scalars from the object.